 In North American society, we have cultural norms.
 Many of them we’ve known are not ideal, but yet we follow them anyway.
 Let’s face it, it’s easier to follow along than blaze our own trail.
 It’s all harmless anyway right?
 Maybe not.
 When it comes to nutrition, your health is at stake.
 Unfortunately for a lot of people, this has become way too real.
 Our “cultural norm” of consuming excess carbohydrates, especially processed, has created health problem after health problem.
 If you haven’t noticed the obesity, metabolic syndrome, type 2 diabetes and heart disease around you, it’s time to wake up.
+People need to learn how to start burning fat.

 Firstly, you should check out these two phenomenal books on the ketogenic diet…

 I wrote years ago on how to plan your carbs around workouts to reduce fat storage [HERE].
 For those who didn’t read it, here’s the general synopsis of how we treat carbohydrates in our bodies.
 First off, our body stores glycogen (the energy source that carbs convert to in our body) in two places, the liver and our muscles.
 We have limited amounts of storage and once it’s full, it’s full.
 In The Art and Science of Low Carbohydrate Performance, they suggest approximately 2000kcal worth of glycogen.
 Now, when we consume carbohydrates, our blood sugar rises.
 In order to rectify this, we release insulin to transport it into the body.
 There are three options for where we will put this sugar/glycogen: Liver, Muscle and Fat storage.
 If we’re already full in the first two, we go right to storing body fat.
 If this keeps occurring, it requires more and more insulin and we become insulin resistant.
 This is a symptom of metabolic syndrome.
 Once we’re insulin resistant, we no longer remove the blood sugar and our blood sugar levels stay high (we become diabetic).
 This occurs because we’ve been told that carbs are important for energy and that we need them at every meal.
 Tell me this, how am I supposed to be burning fat, if I’m constantly getting in a fuel source for the body in the form of carbs?
-If i’m always burning carbs, how am I supposed to lose weight?
+If I’m always burning carbs, how am I supposed to lose weight?
 Imagine having a jerry can of gasoline in your trunk that you need to get rid of, but every time you go out, you stop at the gas station for a refill.
 The fat we have stored is a perfectly good fuel source, we just need to learn how to tap into it.

 How good is our body at getting fuel from fat?
 According to Volek and Phinney, an athlete with 10% Body fat will have access to approximately 40000 kcal in fat stores.
 If you’re above 10% body fat, that number will increase considerably.
 Remember the 2000 kcal we mentioned above?